vraovidya/vraovidya.github.io/content/publication/greenfpga/index.md

 ---
-title: 'ECO-CHIP: Estimation of Carbon Footprint of Chiplet-based Architectures for Sustainable VLSI'
+title: 'GreenFPGA: Evaluating FPGAs as Environmentally Sustainable Computing Solutions'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here